ffich/CHAOS/README.md

 - **OS_Tick()**: to be called inside a periodic timer interrupt (Typically a core tick timer or something similar).

 ## The Scheduling Policy
-**CHAOS** implements an higher priority first scheduling policy.
-This means that each task is given a priority value and the OS will always run the task with the hihgest priorty value that is ready to run.
+**CHAOS** implements an **higher priority first** scheduling policy.
+This means that each task is given a priority value and the OS will always **run the task with the hihgest priorty value that is ready to run**.
 All the other tasks will be run after, in decreasing priority order.
 This ensure that the developers can determine quite accurately which will be the next task that will be run, basing on the priority order.
-Nevertheless, since there is no pre-eption, is an user responsibility to cooperatively release the control within tasks if there is something more urgent to execute.
+Nevertheless, since there is **no pre-emption**, is an user responsibility to cooperatively release the control within tasks if there is something more urgent to execute (**Yield**).

 ## The Task Model
-CHAOS implements a 4-state task model.
+**CHAOS** implements a **4-state task model**.
 Each task can exists in one of the following states:

 - **IDLE**: the task is inactive, as nobody (another task, an ISR or a schedule event) has requested the task to be activated.
 - **READY**: the task is ready to run, and will be launched at the next dispatch event if is the higher priorty task in the schedule list.